 - If you have a degree, you could take a part time postgraduate course while working.

-- There are Scottish Vocational Qualifications (SVQs) in Learning and Development at SCQF Level 8 and SCQF Level 9.
+- There are SVQs in Learning and Development at SCQF Level 8 and SCQF Level 9.

 - You will have to keep up to date with changes in technology.